 - Sports activities: All sports are permitted.
 Campers should participate in sports only within their cohorts.

-- Outdoors mask are not required.
-Unvaccinated campers should be encouraged to wear masks in crowded settings or in situations where there is prolonged close contact.
+- While outdoors, follow PA Department of Health guidance.
+Campers should be encouraged to wear masks in crowded settings or in situations where there is prolonged close contact.

 - Facemasks must be at least 2-ply, should not have gaps and should not fall down.
 Face shields are not a replacement for a facemask in a camper who can otherwise wear a facemask.